Of course we all hope we'll never need to make any cancer decisions…

 ~Enter Susan Murray and another option: INTEGRATIVE cancer treatment

 So any cancer decisions you're facing will likely be a choice between the world of conventional vs. alternative treatments, but there actually IS another option…

 So like any good Mom would, she got to work and researched like crazy, and here's what she found to be a major issue right away: “One of the more frustrating aspects of a cancer diagnosis is how rapidly patients or their caregivers are forced to make decisions about treatment.
 No sooner had we learned Laura’s diagnosis than we were forced to make a decision about how to treat it.”

-Thankfully Susan had learned about the Weston A. Price foundation prior to the diagnosis and knew that there is SO much more out there to explore that many just aren't aware of.
+Thankfully Susan had learned about the Weston A. Price foundation prior to the diagnosis and knew that there is SO much out there to explore that so many just aren't aware of.
 After hours and hours of more research, she had the courage to face her daughter's doctors and implement many holistic approaches, all while she walked the delicate walk of making everything work together along WITH the conventional treatments.
-Using this integrative approach, she talks about tip-toeing around the doctors (and the times she flat out told them NO. She also talks in the book about things like: working with her husband who was definitely more in the conventional treatment “camp”, fielding the questions from concerned friends and family, dealing with insurance companies, and on and on.
+Using this integrative approach, she talks about tip-toeing around the doctors (and the times she flat out told them NO. She also talks in the book about things like: working with her husband who was definitely more in the conventional treatment “camp”, fielding the questions from concerned friends and family, dealing with insurance companies, and more.

 Much of the book included personal family blog posts sharing the details of their journey.
 This gives you a very good feel for how cancer affects a family in all the different ways, including the many everyday challenges, emotional effects, and she even lets you in on her feelings of “survivor's guilt”.